-Whenever TrueCrypt accesses a file-hosted volume (e.g., when dismounting, attempting to mount, changing or attempting to change the password, creating a hidden volume within it, etc.) it preserves the timestamp of the container (i.e., date and time that the container was last accessed, and last modified), unless this behaviour is disabled in the preferences.
+Whenever TrueCrypt accesses a file-hosted volume (e.g., when dismounting, attempting to mount, changing or attempting to change the password, creating a hidden volume within it, etc.) or a keyfile, it preserves the timestamp of the container/keyfile (i.e., date and time that the container/keyfile was last accessed\ or last modified), unless this behaviour is disabled in the preferences.